apereo/cas/docs/cas-server-documentation/release_notes/RC7.md

 - CAS documentation has switched to use a Dark Theme by default to make life slightly easier on the eyes.
 - Many small improvements around auditing facilities, making it easier internally to capture and/or tweak audited fields recorded by the audit log.
 - [JWT Authentication](../authentication/JWT-Authentication.html) is now able to work with and support public/private keypairs.
+- CAS is now able to conditionally geolocate client sessions when building and pinning [SSO Cookies](../authentication/Configuring-SSO-Cookie.html).

 ## Library Upgrades